 During the 2006 AGM of the YMCA, David Beatty, the owner of Brockville-based Canarm Ltd., proposed the establishment of a YMCA foundation and within two years, on September 12, 2008, our YMCA foundation incorporated with Anne & Dave Beatty as founding investors.
 Due to the longstanding commitment to community and vision of David Beatty, Paul Fournier & Richard Dumbrille, the YMCA Foundation is in place and ready to serve our community into the future.

 Together, we can create a healthier future for our area residents.
 We can make safe places to learn, play and grow.
 We can create a society where all can participate and everyone is given the opportunity to reach their potential.
 At the YMCA, we see barriers removed, doors opened and communities succeeding together.

-By making a donation today to the YMCA Strong Kids Campaign, you are:
+By making a donation today to the YMCA Strong Communities Campaign, you are:

-YMCA programs dramatically and positively impact the health and well-being of children, teens and young adults.
+YMCA programs dramatically and positively impact the health and well-being of children, youth, adults and seniors.
 They are uniquely developed for the needs of each community.

 By giving today, you can help our kids build a better community for the future.
-Join us in ensuring that every kid has the chance to realize their full potential.
+Join us in ensuring that everyone has the chance to realize their full potential.

 On average, the YMCA of Eastern Ontario subsidizes one in five children who attend our summer camps.
 But we can only do this with your help.

 Each spring, we reach out to our community to raise funds to send children to camp.

 Between July 23 and August 7, 2021, walk, run, wheelchair, bike, skateboard, swim, golf or whatever you like to be physically active and complete one of five challenges in the YMCA of Eastern Ontario’s 100 km Walk, Run & Roll Challenge.
 The event raises money to support the mission of the YMCA in building healthier communities.